Gas leak detection systems are used to "sniff" for a test gas which has been earlier introduced into the package.

 The gas is injected into the test package and the injection point sealed with tape.
 The leakmeter fitted with a miniature "sniffer" probe is used to locate any leakage routes.

 The technique is easily capable of detecting microleaks in non-porous medical device packaging and modified atmosphere (MAP) food packaging.
-In the latter application it is often used to identify leakage routes after a high oxygen content has been determined.
+In the latter application it is often used to identify leakage routes after high oxygen content has been determined.